craftingcity/The-Known-World/Nicolas Talaveem.md

 Nicolas used the principles he used in wand-weaving to being to craft his own magics, creating personal spells and wards.
 He has been seeking the greatest boon - eternal life.

 > Perhaps some alteration of the Magic Jar concept.
-I would need
+I would need someone's assistance in transportation.
+That may only be a temporary solution.

-In the time around [[The Assault of the Giant Decenters]], Nicolas is about seventy, and has the magical power of a 14th level spellcaster.

 ## Location
-Nicolas has a home in the hamlet near [[Aeberu]]
+Nicolas has a home in the hamlet near [[Aeberu]].
+Nicolas keeps a lair; [[Darktower]]

 ## Statistics
-Their game statistics, including any items that may change them or any items of interest to the players, a ring of keys for example.
+In the time around [[The Assault of the Giant Decenters]], Nicolas is about seventy, and has the magical power of a 14th level spellcaster.